Did you know that the Torah commands each person to write their own Torah scroll, with several options available to fulfill this commandment.

 As the verse says, “So now, write this song for yourselves, and teach it to the Children of Israel.”
-This teaches us is that every Jew is duty bound to write a Torah scroll for him or herself.
+This teaches us that every Jew is duty bound to write a Torah scroll for him or herself.
 Well, actually, whether or not women are included in this is a matter of dispute among the authorities.

-Some authorities encourage women to take part in this mitzva as well, while others exempt them from this mitzva entirely, as women are not required to occupy themselves with Torah study in the same manner as men.
+Some authorities encourage women to take part in this mitzvah as well, while others exempt them from this mitzva entirely, as women are not required to occupy themselves with Torah study in the same manner as men.
 Even one who inherits a Torah would still be obligated to have a Torah commissioned and written especially for him.

 Even one who merely corrects a non-kosher Torah and thereby makes it usable once more is credited with having written the entire scroll!

 The Midrash (rabbinic literature) relates that prior to his passing, Moshe wrote a Torah scroll on behalf of each and every tribe, and by extension, every Jew, thereby fulfills the mitzvah on behalf of the entire nation!

 Today’s application of the mitzvah has several manifestations.
 Considering that this mitzvah is intended to further Torah study, many authorities are of the opinion that the requirement to write a Torah scroll is not necessarily literal, but rather, that the mitzvah can also be fulfilled by buying Torah books to study from, and common custom is in accordance with this view.

 Nevertheless, one who participates in the literalist approach by writing a Torah scroll is to be praised.

 We are taught that whoever fulfills this mitzvah, in one form or another, will merit the blessing, “And everyone who observes this commandment will be blessed, and he and his sons will become wise.”